kgrid/kgrid-starter/setup.md

 A node.js module `markdown-html` can be used to convert this Markdown file into HTML.

-To install, run `npm install markdown-html -g`
+To install, run `npm install markdown-html -g` from the command line.

-To convert, run `markdown-html readme.md -o readme.html -s custom-style.css`
+To convert, run `markdown-html readme.md -o readme.html -s custom-style.css` from the command line.